monish-khatri/security-headers/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## Installation guide

+You can setup the Blog Application by following given steps in [Installation guide](INSTALLATION.md).

 ## License

 Laravel Blog Application is open-sourced software licensed under the [MIT license](LICENSE.md).